digiltd/oh-rtd-test/Persistence.md

     Temperature.minimumSince(parse("2012-01-01"))
     PowerMeter.historicState(now.toDateMidnight.withDayOfMonth(1))
 The "now" variable can be used for relative time expressions, while "parse()" can define absolute dates and times.
 See the [Jodatime documentation](http://joda-time.sourceforge.net/api-release/org/joda/time/format/ISODateTimeFormat.html#dateTimeParser()) on what string formats are supported for parsing.

+## Startup Behavior
+Persistence services and rule engine are started in parallel.
+It may happen that rules are already executed using items that have not been persisted yet having an "undefined" state.
+Therefore, rules that rely on persisted information break during this time.
+A workaround which helped some cases is to introduce an item e.g. "delayed_start" that is set to "OFF" at startup and to "ON" some time later (when it can be assumed that resistance has restored all items.
+The time needs to be determined emphirically.
+It is influenced by the size of your home automation project and the performance of your platform).
+The affected rules then have to be masked by using "delayed_start".